datumbrain/dirtree/README.md

 # dirtree

-This package prints the directory tree of the current directory respecting your `.gitignore` file.
+This package prints the directory tree of the current directory, or the directory tree of the directory path specified as a command line argument respecting your `.gitignore` file.

 ## Installation